stakater/mto-docs/content/concepts/extensions.md

       namespace: openshift-operators
 ```

-The above configuration will allow the `EnvironmentProvisioner` CRD and blacklist the `ResourceQuota` resource.
-Also note that the `namespace` field is mandatory and should be set to the namespace where the ArgoCD is deployed.
+That allows the `EnvironmentProvisioner` CRD and blacklists `ResourceQuota` for every tenant.
+The `namespace` field is mandatory and must be the namespace where ArgoCD is deployed.

-Every Extension CR is associated with a specific Tenant.
-Here's an example of an Extension CR that is associated with a Tenant named `tenant-sample`:
+Then declare the extension for a tenant:

 ```yaml
 apiVersion: tenantoperator.stakater.com/v1alpha1